TheTechnobear/MetaMorph/docs/vcvdev.md

 you can either just use the SDK dylib or build and use your own RACK standalone build.

+if you are using RACK then ensure you set RACK_DIR

 build is based on make

 ```